 In early January 1942, having taken a fair mauling in the defence of Malta, the 107 Squadron detachment was withdrawn, not to the UK but to Egypt where it was effectively disbanded.
 By then, four of the existing Middle East Blenheim Squadrons were in the process of being raised in strength before flying out to the Far East, for operations against rapid Japanese advances in Burma and Malaya.

-Thus a number of 107 Squadron men came to serve with 211 Squadron: Devenish, Joerin, Mockridge and Wright himself.
+Thus a number of 107 Squadron men came to serve with 211 Squadron: Devenish, Joerin, Mockridge, Williamson the Australian, Wright himself, and Sgt Smith.
 In February, 21 Squadron air and groundcrew from Malta were likewise diverted for Blenheim service in the Far East: Bob Dagnall, for example, went to India and 60 Squadron.

 With 211 Squadron to the Far East

-So in January 1942, having flown from Malta to Fayoum, Harry Wright was sight-seeing in Cairo when his posting to 211 Squadron was ordered.
-He joined them at Helwan briefly, to get the gen and kit-up, before leaving for Port Tewfik on 16 January.
-He was to board HMT Yoma, sailing the next day for the Far East with the 211 Squadron groundcrew and other spare aircrew, some 400 men in all.
+So in January 1942, having flown from Malta to Fayoum, Harry Wright was sight-seeing in Cairo when his crew’s posting to 211 Squadron was ordered.
+He joined the Squadron at Helwan briefly, to get the gen and kit-up, before leaving for Port Tewfik on 16 January.
+Apparently with his pilot Williamson and Sgt Smith, he was to board HMT Yoma sailing the next day for the Far East with the 211 Squadron groundcrew and other spare aircrew, some 400 men in all.
 A similar contingent from 84 Squadron was also aboard.